ycchen00/Applied-Machine-Learning-in-Python/README.md

 # Applied-Machine-Learning-in-Python
 Coursera | Applied Machine Learning in Python（University of Michigan）

-These may include the latest answers to assignments of Applied Machine Learning in Python You can see the link in my blog.
+These may include answers to quiz and assignments of Applied Machine Learning in Python You can see the link in my blog.

 [Coursera | Applied Machine Learning in Python（University of Michigan）| Quiz](https://ycchen00.github.io/2020/12/12/AppliedML/Quiz/)